Files beat a database for agent-operated knowledge bases

 Graphiti is the strongest counterexample to the files-first position.
 Its graph database dependency is not incidental — it requires capabilities that files genuinely cannot replicate:

-The lesson is not that files are wrong for our KB — they remain the right choice for authored, agent-navigated knowledge where versioning, inspectability, and zero infrastructure matter most.
+The lesson is not that files are wrong for authored, agent-navigated knowledge where versioning, inspectability, and zero infrastructure matter most.
 The lesson is that the files-first argument has a boundary: systems that need temporal invalidation, automated graph analytics, or hybrid traversal+semantic queries have legitimate reasons to pay the database cost.
-Graphiti's use case (continuously streaming conversational data with contradictions over time) is genuinely different from ours (authored notes with explicit status transitions), and the architectural difference follows from the use case difference.
+Graphiti's use case (continuously streaming conversational data with contradictions over time) is genuinely different from authored-notes use cases (documents with explicit status transitions), and the architectural difference follows from the use case difference.

 Relevant Notes: